ky1007/CREATE/README.md

 ## Future plans
 ### Changing how the canvas re-renders
 Each keypress re-renders the entire SVG canvas.
-This isn't efficient.
-A future implementation could determine which specific SVG elements need to be changed based on the specific changes made in the user input textbox.
+A future implementation could map sections of strings to shapes and determine which specific SVG elements need to be changed based on the specific changes made in the string.

 ### Aesthetic changes
 Adding animations and rotations would make the canvas more dynamic.